kelvin13/fandometric/readme.md

     fm update * [url1 --celeb=url2] --cache -c

 Downloads the current follower/following list for your account from tumblr and saves the data as `n.txt`, where `n` is one greater than the highest numbered file in `/records`.
 Replace `url1` with the url of your tumblr blog *without* quotes.
-(A tumblr url does not include “http://” or “.tumblr.com”).
-Optional parameter `--celeb` can be added immediately after each url to specify a celebrity follow to detect while Fandometric copies your followers list.
+(A tumblr url does not include “http://” or “.tumblr.com”). **If your tumblr url begins with two hyphens `--`, prefix it with an `@` sign like this: `@--i-didnt-get-the-url-i-wanted--`.** Optional parameter `--celeb` can be added immediately after each url to specify a celebrity follow to detect while Fandometric copies your followers list.
 You can specify more than one blog–celebrity pair.
 If `--cache` or `-c` is added anywhere in the arguments, Fandometric will remember the command and you can use it with the `fm go` shortcut.

 Example usage: